yzwh2776/.NET/Math/Set/READ_ME.txt

 I got everything figured out as of right now!
 We have pair sets and union sets, and a method to remove elements from sets.
 I think I should work on building my notes up again now.

+The next feature is going to be intersections.
+Let's try to figure that method out.

+Given two sets, {1,2,3} and {2,3,4}, the intersection of these two sets is their union set with the requirement that an element belong to both sets.

+Actually, I think we need SubSet().
+But I'm not sure how we might make this function.
+I think we need to count the commas so we can use an index.
+This will likely cause me to restructure this entire project again.

+We really need to do this in a linked list.